athomasq/athomasq.github.io/categories/hikari/setyl.md

 * ARR is USD 425,000, up from USD 190,000 in July 2022.
 * NRR of +133% reflects strong upsell and minimal churn.

-Once a company joins Setyl, it's very unlikely that they will migrate off it, because all their asset tracking data is on the Setyl platform.
+Once a company joins Setyl, it's very unlikely that they will migrate off it, because all their asset data is on the Setyl platform.
 This is a classic "system-of-record" effect and a big reason I like the company; it manifests in the low churn and high NRR.

 <br/>